jxtngx/lightning-lab/README.md

 #### Command Line Interface

 A [CLI](https://github.com/JustinGoheen/lightning-pod/blob/main/lightning_pod/cli/console.py) `pod` is provided to assist with certain project tasks and to interact with Trainer.
-The commands for `pod` and their affects are shown below.
+The commands for `pod` and their effects are shown below.

 <details>
   <summary>pod</summary>